Creating a Vibrant Cohousing Community

 - Form a network of people wanting to create or find cohousing

 - Be ready to plan and launch the development process of your own cohousing community

 Meet Your Instructors

 Mathilde is an architectural designer at Studio Co+hab.
-Her background in intentional communities design includes working at MacCamant and Durrett Architects, who introduced the concept of Cohousing in America.
-She also helped develop Habitat & Partage, a cooperative in that aims to facilitate the mergence of Cohousing projects in France.
+Her background in intentional communities design includes working at McCamant and Durrett Architects, who introduced the concept of Cohousing in America.
+She also helped develop Habitat & Partage, a cooperative that aims to facilitate the emergence of Cohousing projects in France.
 Between France and the USA, she has visited and contributed to many communities exploring the relationship between design and the social structure of communities.
 She is experienced in designing workshops and giving public presentations inspired by her diverse experience.